-Mid/late season.
-This northern favorite has medium-sized, dark red fruits with excellent flavor.
+This northern favorite yields medium-sized, dark red berries with excellent flavor.
 Vigorous, productive plants.
+Summer fruiting or June-bearing type plants.
 Grows best in Zones 3-8.

 Out Of Stock